 NOTES

-[E6]The Operational Control Field is provided to support the reporting mechanism of the COP-1/COP-P and/or the SDLS protocol.
+The purpose of this field is to provide a standardized mechanism for reporting a small number of real-time functions (such as supporting the reporting mechanism of the COP-1/COP-P retransmission control procedure or SDLS); currently the use for retransmission control (Type-1 Reports) has been defined by CCSDS in reference [E6] for COP-1 CLCW and reference [10] for COP-P PLCW.

 In Type-2 Reports, the value of bit 1 of the Operational Control Field may vary between Transfer Frames on the same Virtual Channel that carries this field.

-The purpose of this field is to provide a standardized mechanism for reporting a small number of real-time functions (such as retransmission control or spacecraft clock calibration); currently the use for retransmission control (Type-1 Reports) has been defined by CCSDS in reference [E6].